IBM-Cloud/Kitura-Starter/README.md

 -->
 [![Deploy to Bluemix](https://deployment-tracker.mybluemix.net/stats/c42412830c143a76568abe1fb2c0b3ea/button.svg)](https://bluemix.net/deploy?repository=https://github.com/IBM-Swift/Kitura-Starter-Bluemix.git)

 Once deployment to Bluemix is completed, you can access the route assigned to your application using the web browser of your choice.
-You should see the welcome page for the Kitura-Starter-Bluemix app!
+You should then see the welcome page for the Kitura-Starter-Bluemix app!
 To access a plain text greeting, point your browser to `http://<application_route>/hello`.
 To perform a `POST` operation, use your preferred REST client (e.g. [Postman](https://www.getpostman.com/)) to send a string to `http://<application_route>/hello`.
 You should get a text response that includes the string you sent to the endpoint.
 Finally, to receive a JSON payload, point your browser to `http://<application_route>/json`.

 Note that the [IBM Bluemix buildpack for Swift](https://github.com/IBM-Swift/swift-buildpack) is used for the deployment of this app to Bluemix.
 This IBM Bluemix buildpack for Swift is currently installed in the following Bluemix regions: US South, United Kingdom, and Sydney.

 ### Using the Cloud Foundry command line
 You can also manually deploy the app to Bluemix.
 Though not as magical as using the Bluemix button above, manually deploying the app gives you some insights about what is happening behind the scenes.
 Remember that you'd need the Cloud Foundry [command line](https://www.ng.bluemix.net/docs/starters/install_cli.html) installed on your system to deploy the app to Bluemix.

 Using the Cloud Foundry command line you can get a list of the buildpacks (along with their versions) that are installed on Bluemix.
 Note that you should be already logged on to Bluemix before you issue any of the following commands.